No Such Thing As Too Much Storage: 8 Areas of Your New Home That Can Cut the Clutter

 The foyer area of a two-story, four-bedroom country home comes with a coat closet.
 Check out the set of drawers just beyond the staircase and another closet for storage purposes.
 (Plan # 120-2176)

-A master bedroom is expected to have ample closet space nowadays, usually one or two walk-in closets.
 Don’t just think space for hanging items: a walk-in can have a dresser or custom cabinetry, depending on your budget and needs.
-This makes keeping clothing organized a breeze and is a great investment in resale value of your home.
+This makes keeping clothing organized a breeze and is a great investment in the resale value of your home.

 Every bedroom must have a built-in closet, and many designers include walk-in closets in secondary bedrooms.
 If you can afford the slight amount of extra space, this is a good option to include in your new house plans.